ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

 }
 ```

 It can be achieved via state stack implementation.
-Let's add a new “$args” argument to “includeScript” method.
+Let's add a new "$args" argument to "includeScript" method.

 ```php
 class FE_Config_Context